All images by Robin Goldsmith, unless otherwise stated

 DS: The locals love to show us off to their visiting friends.
 They arrive with a certain amount of wonder and amusement written on their faces, but it usually only takes a sip for them to express their amazement followed by “this wine is damn good!”

 RG: Do you think that wine tourism could be a big growth area in the UK?

 DS: We already have a wine trail in Devon, which takes in four vineyards in a 50 mile radius.
-As the industry grows I only see the insatiable appetite the public have to learn about a drink that has grown at such a quick rate over the last twenty years.
+As the industry grows, I only see the insatiable appetite the public has to learn about a drink that has grown at such a quick rate over the last twenty years.
 We make a number of different styles of wine at Sharpham.
 Our visitors can learn and taste a wide range in order to understand the principals behind the winemaking and our philosophy.

 RG: Which of your cheeses would you match with which of your wines and has your wine production influenced your cheese production or vice versa?

 DS: Although both enterprises stared on the estate in 1981, the cheese quickly became renowned, first in London and then locally.
 By the time the first wines were produced in commercial quantities in 1987, the cheese had many fans and so the cheese was often used to introduce the wine to customers, but the wines we make are an expression of the best possible style from the grapes we have rather than designed to go specifically with any particular cheese.

 The Sharpham Cheese is made from rich full flavoured Jersey cow milk produced here on the farm, but it is really the cheese style that determines the wine choice.
 The original Sharpham is a brie style, but with more flavour, and pairs well with our Sparkling White wine or with our fruity dry Rosé.
 Once fully ripe the cheese match is with a fruity wine that is relatively low in tannin and our Pinot Noir fits the bill here perfectly.
 These matches also work well for the other soft cheeses we make called Elmhirst and Cremet.